mosynthkey/beat_this_cpp/README.md

 # Beat This!
 C++ Implementation

 A C++ port of the "Beat This!"
 AI-powered beat tracking system from Johannes Kepler University Linz.
-This implementation provides high-performance, production-ready beat and downbeat detection for audio processing applications.

 ## Overview